-During your employment, a company or government official may ask you to take part in an audit or investigation of AECOM or certain employees.
-It is important to cooperate with such a request, but if a government official requests information or documentation, contact In-House Counsel before providing any records.
-As with all our activities, we must be forthright when we deal with audits or investigations.
+During your employment, you may be asked to take part in a company or government audit or investigation of AECOM or certain employees.
+It is important to cooperate with such a request, and, as with all our activities, we must be forthright when we deal with audits or investigations.
 At no time may we conceal, alter or destroy any requested records.
 In addition, we must never attempt to exert improper influence on the results of an investigation or audit.
+If you are ever approached by an external party, including a government official, about conducting an audit or investigation, please contact In-House Counsel immediately.